ballerina-attic/securing-restful-services-with-basic-auth/README.md

         // Send response to the client.
         _ = client -> respond(response);
     }

+    @Description {value:"Resource that handles the HTTP GET requests that are directed to a specific order using path '/orders/<orderID>'"}
+    @http:ResourceConfig {
+        methods:["GET"],
+        path:"/order/{orderId}",
+        authConfig:{
+            authentication: { enabled: false }
         }
+    }
+    findOrder(endpoint client, http:Request req, string orderId) {
+        // Find the requested order from the map and retrieve it in JSON format. json? payload = ordersMap[orderId];
+        http:Response response;
+        if (payload == null) {
+            payload = "Order : " + orderId + " cannot be found.";
+        }

+        // Set the JSON payload in the outgoing response message. response.setJsonPayload(payload);

+        // Send response to the client.
+        _ = client -> respond(response);
+    }
+}

 ```
 - Ballerina uses 'scope' as the way of expressing authorization.
 Multiple scopes can be assigned to a user, and scopes can then be validated while enforcing authorization.
 In order to express that certain service or resources require a scope, we have used the `scopes` annotation attribute.
-According to the `authConfig` of the service, in order to invoke `addOrder` function, the user should have 'add' scope, whereas to invoke `updateOrder` and `cancelOrder` user should have 'update' and 'cancel' scopes respectively.
+According to the `authConfig` of the service, in order to invoke `addOrder` function, the user should have 'add_order' scope, whereas to invoke `updateOrder` and `cancelOrder` user should have 'update_order' and 'cancel_order' scopes respectively.

 - User details that should be used in authentication and authorization checks need to be configured in ballerina.conf file.
 For this guide we will use the following configuration, which creates two users.
-The 'counter' user only has 'add' scope, whereas the 'admin' user has 'add', 'update' and 'cancel' scopes.
+The 'counter' user only has 'add_order' scope, whereas the 'admin' user has 'add_order', 'update_order' and 'cancel_order' scopes.

 ##### ballerina.conf
 ```